vbirds/tokoro/readme.md

     co_return None;
 }
 ```
-In the code above, it's intend to check one entity in one frame, so that the cost can be ease across frames.
-However, currentVisibleEntities is a container keep changing by this entity's other components, so the iterator the for loop is using can become corrupted.
-There's no golden rules to deal with these data issues, you have to design a way suit for your own situation.
-For this special case, it can change to use the current checking index as a iter, and check whether it still valid every frame.
-You can still use other threading tools in tokoro, you just need to launch them in coroutine and use WaitUntil/WaitWhile to check if it finished every frame.
+In this code, the intention is to check one entity per frame to spread out the workload.
+However, `currentVisibleEntities` is a container that may be modified concurrently by other components of the entity.
+This means the iterator used in the `for` loop can become invalid or corrupted.
+There is no one-size-fits-all solution for handling such data consistency issues; you need to design an approach that fits your specific case.
+In this particular scenario, a better strategy might be to use a current index as the iterator and verify its validity each frame before accessing the container.

-#### Be alert with coroutines that can run multiple instances at same time.
+#### Be cautious with coroutines that can run multiple instances simultaneously
-In previous tip, we said have shared and changing data accessing can be dangerous.
-If a coroutine read from same data, but can launch to has mutiple instance running at same time, it can easily have shared changing data.
-If there's only two instances of same coroutine, maybe it's still fine to manage the shared data between them.
-But good luck if you got more than that.
-One simple rule is, if your coroutine is changing shared data, don't launching mutiple of them.
-You can save a Handle of it to tell is it save to launch second one, or you can always use the later one to replace to older one, it's up to you.
-On the other hand, if the coroutine don't have shared data rw, or only read from them, there's no problem to have muti instances at same time.
-Note, you still need to take care of the issue in previous tip.
+As mentioned in the previous tip, accessing shared and mutable data can be risky.
+If a coroutine reads from the same data but can have multiple instances running concurrently, it’s easy to end up with shared data being modified unexpectedly.
+A simple rule of thumb: **if your coroutine modifies shared data, avoid launching multiple instances simultaneously.** You can keep a handle to the coroutine instance to check whether it’s safe to launch a second one, or you can design your system so that launching a new instance replaces the old one—whatever suits your case best.
+On the other hand, if your coroutine only reads from shared data or does not access shared data at all, running multiple instances concurrently is usually safe.
+But remember to still be mindful of the concerns raised in the previous tip.

 #### Coroutines are infectious
-To use a `Async<T> func()`, you either use Scheduler.Start() to launch and wait for it with Handle or you just `co_await` it in another `Async\<T\>` fucntion.
-Sometimes it seems easier to make your function become Async\<T\>, so you don't have to mess up with Scheduler or Handle, let your method's use to worry about it.
-If people keep thinking in this way, you will find that slowly, all of your 'normal' functions will return Async\<T\>.
-Is it good?
-No. If you read all the previous tips in this section, you will come to a idea that coroutine is not a silver bullet for everything.
-If everything become `Async\<T\>`, it will be no way for you to track when a coroutine will return, what shared data does it use, can it be use with mutiple instances, your project will become a mess.
-So the project should have very restricted rules on what things can be `Async\<T\>`.
-If a method could be 'normal' it has to be 'normal'.
-If the logic you are implmenting need use coroutine, it's better to keep the `Async\<T\>` method private to you, and let other use the normal APIs you expose to them.
+To use an `Async<T> func()`, you either launch it with `Scheduler.Start()` and wait for its completion via a handle, or you `co_await` it inside another `Async<T>` function.
+Sometimes it might seem easier to simply make your function return `Async<T>`, so you don’t have to manually manage the scheduler or handles—just let callers handle it.

+However, if this mindset spreads, you’ll find that gradually _all_ your “normal” functions start returning `Async<T>`.
+Is this a good thing?
+Not really.

+If you consider all the tips above, you’ll realize that coroutines are not a silver bullet.
+If everything returns `Async<T>`, you lose clarity on when coroutines finish, what shared data they use, and whether they can safely run multiple instances.
+This quickly leads to a messy and hard-to-maintain codebase.

+Therefore, your project should have **strict rules** about which methods can be `Async<T>`.
+If a method can be “normal,” it should stay “normal.”
+If coroutine logic is truly necessary, it’s better to keep the `Async<T>` methods private within your implementation and expose simple, synchronous APIs to the rest of the codebase.

-## Roadmap
+## Next Steps
-Currently, tokoro can be considered feature complete.
-Howevery there's some direction I want to investigate.
-So these things are not gunreeteed to be in the library, but I gland to if we find out a nice way to add them.
+Currently, Tokoro can be considered feature-complete.
+However, there are several directions I’d like to explore further.
+These features are not guaranteed to be added to the library, but I’m glad to investigate them if we find a good approach.

-* Optimize the allocation performance when insert to TimeQueue of scheduler: Currently it utilized std::mutiset.
-This container suits our purpose very well, however, it need to do dynamic allocation for every insert.
-I want to find a way to optimize it futher more.
-* Implement Callback Awaiter.
-Callback Awaiter is a awaiter for user to wait for external signels.
-Game engine or frameworks can make use of it as a base to implement their own awiaters.
-For example AnimationAwaiters can let user `co_await Entity.Play("Die")`.
-Currently you can use WaitUntil/WaitWhile to achieve similiar functionlity.
-Howevery, they need get resumed every frame to check if the flag turns.
-A Callback Awaiter can let user tell the coroutine to resume in next update without constantly checking.
-* ThreadPool Awaiter. tokoro focusing on single thread coroutines, but that doesn't mean we refuse to have some convinient thread pool tool to dispatch heavy cpu tasks.
-However, find out a way to do it without effecting single thread performance can be a chanllenge.
+* **Optimize allocation performance for TimeQueue insertions in the scheduler:**\
+  Currently, TimeQueue uses `std::multiset`, which fits our needs well but incurs dynamic allocations on every insert.
+I want to explore ways to optimize this further to reduce allocation overhead.

+* **Implement a Callback Awaiter:**\
+  A Callback Awaiter would allow users to wait for external signals more efficiently.
+Game engines or frameworks could build on this to create custom awaiters—for example, an `AnimationAwaiter` letting users `co_await Entity.Play("Die")`.
+While `WaitUntil` and `WaitWhile` currently provide similar functionality, they require the coroutine to resume and check the condition every frame.
+A Callback Awaiter would enable resuming the coroutine only when the external event occurs, avoiding constant polling.

+* **ThreadPool Awaiter:**\
+  Although tokoro focuses on single-threaded coroutines, it doesn’t exclude the possibility of providing a convenient thread pool tool for dispatching heavy CPU tasks.
+The challenge is to implement this without impacting single-threaded coroutine performance.

+* **Debug utilities for tracking nested coroutine call chains:**\
-* Utilities to help track the callup chain of nested coroutines for debug.
+  Tools to help trace the call hierarchy of nested coroutines would greatly aid debugging and improve developer experience.

 ## Inspiring
-tokoro is inspired by Unity's coroutine system and it's superum successor UniTask.
+Tokoro is inspired by Unity’s coroutine system and its successor, UniTask.

 ## Platform Compatibility
-tokoro should work on any platform support C++ 20 coroutines.
-Test runs on linxu/mac/windows.
-Other platforms need more feed back from community.
+Tokoro is designed to work on any platform that supports C++20 coroutines.
+It has been tested on Linux, macOS, and Windows.
+Support for other platforms depends on community feedback and contributions.

 ## License
-tokoro use MIT license.
+Tokoro is released under the MIT License.